 How it is doing

-The company’s hotly-anticipated first exploration well is expected to get underway in late May or early June.
+The hotly-anticipated first exploration well is expected to get underway potentially in the fourth quarter.

 The B Structure is seen across some 70-80 kilometres and could host up to multi-billion barrels of crude resources.

 Elsewhere, newly acquired acreage in Uruguay is described as being directly analogous to the prolific Cretaceous turbidite discoveries that are currently being evaluated and developed further north, offshore Guyana and Suriname.
 BPC secured the project via a low-cost option.

 BPC described the Columbus assets as entirely complementary.

 The production base in Trinidad will allow the company to generate cash.
 It comes with opportunities to leverage a range of low-cost developments via workovers, reactivations and new wells targeting shallow reservoirs, and new wells targeting shallow reservoirs.